 Courses Recently Taught

-For many centuries, both scientists and artists have pondered on the myriad compositions of light, including rainbows, shadows, colors and mirages.
-While the beauty of these phenomena are fascinating, it is also rewarding to grapple with the underlying theory that explains them.
-In this course, students will explore how light can be modelled as a ray, wave or a particle, and use these ideas to explain concepts such as reflection, refraction, scattering, diffraction and absorption.
-Several in-class laboratory exercises will be performed in order to strengthen the conceptual understanding of light.
-Throughout the course, the focus will be to explain various phenomena, ranging from fiber-optic technology to pointillism.
-A final project, which synthesizes the conceptual understanding of light, is required, and students will be encouraged to follow their interests, through various forms, in order to fulfill it.
-While the course will have some mathematical content -- simple algebra and geometry -- it is open to any student and does not count toward the physics major.
+For many centuries, both scientists and artists have pondered the myriad compositions of light, including rainbows, shadows, colors and mirages.
+While the beauty of these phenomena is fascinating, it is also rewarding to grapple with the underlying theory that explains them.
+In this course, students explore how light can be modelled as a ray, wave or particle, and use these ideas to explain concepts such as reflection, refraction, scattering, diffraction and absorption.
+Several in-class laboratory exercises strengthen the conceptual understanding of light.
+Throughout the course, the focus is to explain various phenomena, ranging from fiber-optic technology to pointillism.
+A final project, which synthesizes the conceptual understanding of light, is required, and students are encouraged to follow their interests, through various forms, in order to fulfill it.
+This course is not open to physics majors.
 No prerequisite.

 This laboratory course meets one afternoon each week and is organized around weekly experiments that explore the phenomena of classical mechanics and electromagnetism, including motion, forces, fluid mechanics and conservation of energy and momentum.
 Lectures cover the theory and instrumentation required to understand each experiment.
 Experimental techniques emphasize computerized acquisition and analysis of video images to study motion.
 Students are introduced to computer-assisted graphical and statistical analysis of data as well as the analysis of experimental uncertainty.
-This course does not count toward the physics major.
+Except in rare instances, this course does not count toward the physics major.
 Prerequisite: concurrent enrollment in PHYS 130 (or PHYS 140 for sophomores enrolled in PHYS 140).
 Offered every fall.

-This course is an introduction to upper-level experimental physics that will prepare students for work in original research in physics and for work in industry applications of physics.
+This course is an introduction to upper-level experimental physics that will prepare students for research in physics and for work in industrial applications of physics.
 Students will acquire skills in experimental design, observation, material preparation and handling, and equipment calibration and operation.
-Experiments will be selected to introduce students to concepts, techniques and equipment useful in understanding physical phenomena across a wide range of physics subdisciplines, with the twofold goal of providing a broad overview of several branches of experimental physics and preparing students to undertake any experiments in PHYS 386 and 387.
-This course is required as part of the one (1) unit of upper-level experimental physics coursework to complete the major in physics.
-Prerequisite: PHYS 241 and 245.
-Offered every year and runs the first half of the semester only.
+The experiments will be selected to introduce students to concepts, techniques, and equipment useful in understanding physical phenomena across a wide range of physics sub-disciplines, with the two-fold goal of providing students with a broad overview of several branches of experimental physics and preparing students to undertake experiments found in the successor courses, Phys 386 and 387.\n \nThe experiments in this course will center on investigations of physical phenomena with detailed experimental analysis, careful consideration of experimental uncertainty and sources of experimental error, and reflection on the experimental results themselves and the techniques employed to achieve them.
+Each of the experiments will provide an opportunity to practice thorough procedural and communication skills, via careful written records of observations, reports of results, and oral conferences.